Skip to main content

 method

-You must have a trigger and workflow configured in the dashboard in order to show a paywall.
+Set up a trigger and workflow in the dashboard to show your desired paywall.

 ElevatedButton(